PicPay/trabalhe-conosco-backend-dev/README.md

 sudo docker-compose up elasticsearch
 ```

-2 - Build and run the app by executing at the terminal:
+2 - Build and run the app executing at the terminal:
 ```shell
 ./gradlew clean build
 ./gradlew bootRun